Sustainability - our progress

 The steps we have taken on our journey to net zero

-We are committed to ensuring that by 2030 we become a climate positive business and we have an ambitious sustainability plan to help us get there.
-We have already made great strides as a business and here are some of the highlights.
+We have already made great strides as a business – here are some of the highlights.

 Emissions reduction